m4ttbr1tt/blog/content/posts/adding-storage-to-our-homelab-application.md

       storage: 1Gi
 ```

-And then alter our deployment to add the volume and mount it the container.
+And then alter our deployment to add the volume and mount it to the container.

 ```yaml
 #base/linkding/deployment.yaml